• Menu

 Great Divide

-Just 35 minutes from Helena, Great Divide is always the state’s first ski hill to open – usually in late-November, but a little earlier in a good year.
+Just 35 minutes from Helena, Great Divide has historically always been the first Montana ski hill to open every year – usually in late-November, but a little earlier in a good year.
 Among Montanans, a trip there is a time-honored tradition for kicking off the winter season.
-It’s also traditionally the state’s last hill to close at the end of the year, usually staying open into mid-April.
+It’s also traditionally been the state’s last hill to close, usually staying open into mid-April.

-While Whitefish and Big Sky both have lighted runs, Great Divide is Montana’s only affordable hill with night skiing – it’ll set you back just $15.
+While Whitefish and Big Sky both have lighted runs, Great Divide is Montana’s only affordable hill with night skiing – it’s every Friday, and it’ll set you back just $15.
 During our college years, my friends and I would drive all the way from Bozeman and back at least once a season just to take advantage of this great deal.

 Where to Stay near Great Divide: